Pastoral Concert: Location

 The painting is understood to be a pastoral landscape in the Italian countryside.
 It is not explicitly stated or described by historical documents exactly where this painting is set.
 Still, as it comes from Venice, there is a high possibility in the Venetian countryside.
 Venetian painting's major specialty is landscape paintings, specifically idyllic landscapes such as Locus amoenus that posit subjects into the Venetian Countryside.
 This painting shows a meadow with a landscape that has broad slopes down to a water source.
 Intermixed with this idyllic landscape with buildings that match the typical town/villa style of the 16th century Venice city-state.

 Christiane Joost-Gaugier suggests that the painting's landscape was a fictional setting inspired by Virgil's Eclogues, specifically numbers three and eight.
-The painting's landscape details suggest this particular epilogue because the Shepard's appearance with bagpipes alludes to a possible scene depicting a singing contest of Theocritus from Horace's Ode or Vergil from Virgil's Eclogues (3,7).
+The painting's landscape details suggest this particular epilogue because the Shepard's appearance with bagpipes alludes to a possible scene depicting a singing contest of Theocritus from one of Horace's Odes or Virgil's Eclogues (3,7).